panoptesDev/Safecoin/docs/src/cli/conventions.md

 ---
-title: Using Solana CLI
+title: Using Safecoin CLI
 ---

-Before running any Solana CLI commands, let's go over some conventions that you will see across all commands.
-First, the Solana CLI is actually a collection of different commands for each action you might want to take.
+Before running any Safecoin CLI commands, let's go over some conventions that you will see across all commands.
+First, the Safecoin CLI is actually a collection of different commands for each action you might want to take.
 You can view the list of all possible commands by running: